mohammadzainabbas/Reinforcement-Learning-CS/README.md

 ### 1. 👨🏻‍💻 Introduction

 This project is a part of the course __Reinforcement Learning__ at CentraleSupélec.
-The goal of this project is to implement a reinforcement learning algorithm to solve a problem.
+This repository contains the code and resources for a reinforcement learning project where we trained a robotic hand to grasp a moving ball and move it to a certain target location using PPO algorithm and using Brax physics simulation engine.

 #